Pure and Applied Chemistry

 Pure and Applied Chemistry is the official journal for the International Union of Pure and Applied Chemistry (IUPAC).
 It is published monthly by Walter de Gruyter and contains recommendations and reports, and lectures from symposia.
+Recommendations can be quite influential like the 1985 Reporting physisorption data for gas/solid systems with special reference to the determination of surface area and porosity which was cited thousands of times.